What are the advantages of using an agile methodology?

 Since an agile approach involves multiple stakeholders, it is essential to provide them with the right tools to facilitate collaboration.
 With LastPass, you can offer a password-free experience to all of your employees, even if they are offline.

-Team members will no longer have to ask for passwords and wait on colleagues, and they can begin using all of their online tools instantly.
+Team members will no longer have to ask for passwords and wait on managers or colleagues to begin using all of their online tools instantly.

 From protecting passwords to managing employee permissions, LastPass helps businesses of all sizes remove password obstacles and fix dangerous password behaviors.